miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made Malkavians loose Humanity when sending McFly to threaten cops.
 +Added option to keep Heather alive and added a humane farewell line.
 +Made Larry send spam email and improved two friend emails timings.
-+Created three new Gary poster quests for several unused item models.
++Created four new Gary poster quests for several unused item models.
 +Made SM haven stay always active and added door to haven bathroom.
 Corrected Mercurio sending wrong timed emails and fixed email order.
 Repaired VV and Jeanette sending you their emails at the wrong time.